carlosperate/awesome-microbit/README.md

 - [Servo](https://github.com/microbit-playground/microbit-servo-class) - Class for controlling servos on the micro:bit via PWM.
 - [PCA9685](https://github.com/gingemonster/PCA9685-Python-Microbit) - Class for using the PCA9685 16-Channel 12-bit PWM/Servo Driver via I2C.
 - [MAX7219 7-segment](https://github.com/microbit-playground/matrix7seg) - Module for using a 7-segment display driven by a MAX7219 chip via SPI.
-- [MAX7219 matrix](https://github.com/titimoby/microbit4all/blob/master/libraries/matrix7219.py) - Module for using a 8x8 Leds Matrix driven by a MAX7219 chip via SPI.
+- [MAX7219 matrix](https://github.com/titimoby/microbit4all/blob/master/libraries/matrix7219.py) - Module for using a 8x8 LED Matrix driven by a MAX7219 chip via SPI.
 - [SSD1306](https://github.com/fizban99/microbit_ssd1306) - Library to control the OLED SSD1306 128x64 I2C with a micro:bit.
 - [SSD1306 7seg](https://github.com/fizban99/microbit_ssd1306_7seg) - Library to use an SSD1306 OLED display as a 7 segment display.
 - [SSD1306 SPI](https://github.com/fizban99/microbit_ssd1306spi) - Library to control the OLED SSD1306 128x64 display with a micro:bit via SPI.